-KINE 2049 Practicum in Athletic Training Supervised observation and assistance of a Certified Athletic Trainer in various athletic training settings.
-These hours will count toward the NATA standards.
-Prerequisite: permission.
-Additional fee required.
-1 to 4 KINE 2059 Practicum in Teaching/Coaching in KINE Supervised observation and/or assisting in the KINE or athletic setting.
-This may include planning scheduling, and conducting classes or team practices and games.
-Prerequisite: permission.
-Additional fee required.
-1 to 4 5, KINE 2089 Practicum in Exercise Science Supervised observation and field experience in an exercise science or allied health field setting. permission.
-Additional fee required.
-1 to 4 KINE 2312 Water Safety Instructor2,Gives candidates theoretical and practical knowledge and assistance in the teaching of Red Cross2,Water Safety courses.
-It is possible to receive Red Cross Water Safety Instructor (WSI) or Basic2,Swimming Instructor (BSI) certification upon successful completion of requirements.
-Prerequisite:2,current Advanced Lifesaving Certificate and at least 17 years of age.2, Spring KINE 2411 Sports Officiating I Emphasis on knowledge of rules and practical experience in the mechanics of officiating.
+KINE 2411 Sports Officiating I 1.
+Fall Emphasis on knowledge of rules and practical experience in the mechanics of officiating.
 Requires officiating in various intramural activities.
 Major sports covered include flag football, volleyball and soccer.
 Lab experience will be required through a supervised officiating experience in the OBU Intramural Sports Program.
-KINE 2421 Sports Officiating II l , Emphasis on knowledge of rules and practical experience in the mechanics of officiating.
+KINE 2421 Sports Officiating II 1.
+Spring Emphasis on knowledge of rules and practical experience in the mechanics of officiating.
 Requires officiating in various intramural activities.
 Major sports covered include basketball, softball and track and field.
 Lab experience will be required through a supervised officiating experience in the OBU Intramural Sports Program.
-Spring KINE 2429 Practicum in Sports Officating 0-4, Fall, Supervised observation and assistance in various sports officiating situations.
+KINE 2429 Practicum in Sports Officating 0-4, Fall, Spring Supervised observation and assistance in various sports officiating situations.
 Additional fee required.
-Spring KINE 2534 Functional Human Musculoskeletal Anatomy The students will learn basic anatomy of the human musculoskeletal and neurological systems with application to human movement.
+KINE 2534 Functional Human Musculoskeletal Anatomy 4, Fall The students will learn basic anatomy of the human musculoskeletal and neurological systems with application to human movement.
 A lab will be included with dissection.
-4, Fall KINE 2999 Independent Study in Kinesiology Independent study for students who have completed a minimum of 24 hours with an overall B average.
+KINE 2999 Independent Study in Kinesiology 1 to 4 Independent study for students who have completed a minimum of 24 hours with an overall B average.
 Prerequisites: approval of the dean and the completion of a 2999 Independent Study form.
-1 to 4 KINE 3022 Principles of Exercise and Fitness Behaviors 2, A study of motivations related to health behaviors in our society.
+KINE 3022 Principles of Exercise and Fitness Behaviors 2, Spring A study of motivations related to health behaviors in our society.
 Will include methods, materials and pedagogical strategies in such health behavior as weight and stress management, smoking cessation, exercise adherence, and others.
-Spring KINE 3049 Clinical Internship in Athletic Training Supervised assistance of a Certified Athletic Trainer.
+KINE 3049 Clinical Internship in Athletic Training 1 to 4 Supervised assistance of a Certified Athletic Trainer.
 These hours will count toward the NATA standards.
 Prerequisite: permission.
 Additional fee required.
-1 to 4 KINE 3053 Advanced Athletic Injury Recognition, Evaluation and Management This course is designed as a fast-paced exploration of all facets of athletic training.
+KINE 3053 Advanced Athletic Injury Recognition, Evaluation and Management 3.
+Fall This course is designed as a fast-paced exploration of all facets of athletic training.
 This course focuses upon current issues and problems related to the athletic training profession, topics including professional ethics and competencies, and medicolegal liability.
 Advanced athletic training employs a multi-disciplinary approach to injuries to the athlete, providing a thorough understanding of applied anatomy and physiology, biomechanics, neurophysiology, injury prevention, recognition, assessment, primary treatment and rehabilitation methods that are essential to return the athlete to pre-injury levels of fitness, muscular strength, and competition.
 Prerequisite: KINE 2534 or BIOL 2354; and KINE 2723.
-3, Fall
+KINE 3102 Motor Learning of Sports and Movement Skills 2, Spring